Yongzheng Emperor: Corruption crackdown and financial reform

-Emperor Kangxi's long reign left lasting achievements, but also many flaws and maladies, including budget deficit, unadequate tax revenues, and huge debts.
+Emperor Kangxi's long reign left lasting achievements, but also many flaws and maladies, including budget deficit, inadequate tax revenues, and huge debts.
 Corruption was widespread, and magistrates and aristocrats frequently borrowed money from the national treasure without any sign of returning the money.
-Therefore, right after his enthronement, Yongzheng immediatedly began the crackdown against corruption and financial issues.
-Utilizing his experience during the time as a prince, the emperor used an unconventional approach: first he anticipated the counter-measures that corrupted magistrates might employ to evade state punishment, then devised the emperor's own counter-measures against the magistrates.
+Therefore, immediately after his enthronement, Yongzheng began a crackdown against corruption and financial issues.
+Utilizing his experience during the time as a prince, the emperor used an unconventional approach: first he anticipated the counter-measures that corrupt magistrates might employ to evade state punishment, and then devised the emperor's own counter-measures against the magistrates.

-To counter the local magistrated well-built networks, Yongzheng organized a group of inspectors consisted of independent Imperial Commissioners and "clean" local chiefs, assisted with a group of regional officer-to-be.
+To counter the local magistrates well-built networks, Yongzheng organized a group of inspectors consisted of independent Imperial Commissioners and "clean" local chiefs, assisted with a group of regional officer-to-be.
 When a regional magistrate was found guilty, he would be replaced by a corresponding member amongst the inspector group who had no connection of interest with the local clique and therefore would naturally do his best to continue the purge.
-Furthermore, local people was forbidden to lend money to their magistrates, preventing them to temporarily transfer the borrowed money to the local treasure to mask the deficits.
-Yongzheng also created an independent Inquisition Association to examine all the spending and revenue documents to prevent local officers from bribing the Ministry of Revenue to fabricate the financial reports.
+Furthermore, local people were forbidden to lend money to their magistrates, preventing them from temporarily transferring the borrowed money to the local treasure to mask the deficits.
+Yongzheng also created an independent Inquisition Association to examine all the spending and revenue documents to prevent local officers from bribing the Ministry of Revenue to fabricate financial reports.
 To prevent the magistrates from fabricating the corruption cases as merely "deificit spending", Yongzheng demanded that the case of deficit spending must be investigated first, and punishment, sanction and compensation should be performed first in the case of deficit spending.
 Equivocation between deficit spending and corruption was strictly prohibited.